pemistahl/lingua/README.md

 Erroneously classified as ENGLISH: 0,96%, LATIN: 0,12%, PORTUGUESE: 0,11%, FRENCH: 0,05%, ITALIAN: 0,05%, SPANISH: 0,04%
 ```

 Here is a summary of all accuracy reports of the current *lingua* version `0.2.0`.
+All supported languages have been taken into account during the classification process.
 Accuracy values are stated as rounded percentages.

 | Language | Average | Single Words | Word Pairs | Sentences |
 | -------- | ------- | ------------ | ---------- | --------- |